Hamiltonian formalism for cosmological perturbations: fixing the gauge: Conclusion

 The methodology developed in \Sec{ssec:RequNPgauge} is prescriptive: given two gauge conditions, it is straightforward to follow the steps summarised in \Fig{fig:gauge} and assess whether the gauge is healthy or not.
 Adopting a constructive approach instead, we showed that building a gauge with a desired property eventually amounts to searching for the eigenvectors of a linear differential operator.
 This operator is adjoint to the one generating the dynamics of cosmological perturbations, see \Sec{sec:GeneralStrategy}.

 Finally, we highlighted that this formalism allows us to define gauge-invariant variables easily, since it simply amounts to projecting solutions onto the plane of physical degrees of freedom.
 This approach is straightforwardly extended to the construction of gauge-invariant quantum states.
-Interestingly, at the quantum level, imposing that the constraints are cancelled by the quantum states is sufficient to get gauge-invariant states, as a direct consequence of the Heisenberg uncertainty principle.
-Conversely, since the gauge conditions do not commute with the constraints, it is never possible to construct gauge-fixed quantum states that satisfy the constraints.
-As a consequence, any quantum treatment of cosmological perturbations precludes the gauge from being fixed, and requires to either work in a gauge-unfixed framework, or with gauge-invariant quantities.

 To put this work in the broader context, we would like to emphasise that, although we focused on cosmological perturbations, our approach is generic and could be extended to other perturbation theories, for instance to the post-Newtonian theory \cite{Clifton:2020oqx} or to any gauge theory.
 In the cosmological context, our formalism can be adapted to the separate-universe picture.
 This would allow us to build a well-defined prescription for matching this picture with CPT at large scales in a gauge-fixed and/or a gauge-invariant manner.
-Another natural extension of this methodology would consist in including higher orders in CPT \cite{Malik_2004,Finelli:2006wk}.
-Finally, these investigations may inspire new ways to treat constraints and the gauge-fixing process in a Hamiltonian setting after quantising the theory.
+Another natural extension of this methodology would consist in including higher orders in CPT \cite{Malik_2004,Finelli:2006wk,Domenech:2017ems}.
+While we showed that gauges defined by conditions that do not contain the Lagrange multipliers are always well defined, it is yet to be proven whether this property is still satisfied at higher order or in other gauge theories.
+However, the vectorial formalism developed in this article relies on the linear behaviour of cosmological perturbations.
+A non-linear formulation would therefore request to rethink our methodology.
+Finally, these investigations may provide new understanding at the quantum level.
+We show that the non-pathology criteria established in this article ensure that Dirac brackets are naturally well defined.
+The methodology developed here may also inspire new ways to treat constraints and the gauge-fixing process in a Hamiltonian setting after quantising the theory.
 While it is expected that reduction of gauge system and quantisation are two commuting procedures, no such proof has been provided so far.
 Such investigations would be of great interest in particular in the context of quantum gravity \cite{Dirac:1958sq,Amorim:1994ua,Kleinert:1997em}.